asbru-cm/asbru-cm/doc/Manual/Preferences/LocalCommands.md

 + __Confirm__ : If Ásbrú should prompt for a confirmation before executing this command.
 Useful if your command takes to much time or destroys information.
 + __Command__ : The command to be executed in your computer.
 The command can include a global variable.
 + __Description__ : The name to show in the popup menu.
+- __Set Keybinding__  : Click in the field and type a key combination to assign a hot key to your command.
+This hot key will be available in a terminal (version 6.3+)

 ## Execution